performant-software/Neatline/README.md

   * Click on the "Map Settings" tab in the top bar of the browser.
 A dropdown menu will appear with editing inputs for the 7 exhibit-wide style defaults:

     * _Default Shape Color_: The fill color of the polygons (everything inside of the border lines, not including the lines).
+Click on the  swatch to the right of the input to open a color picker.

     * _Default Line Color_: The color of the border lines.
+Click on the  swatch to the right of the input to open a color picker.

     * _Default Shape Opacity_: The opacity of the polygons (not including the border lines).
+Enter a number between 0 and 100 in the input, or click and drag up and down to gradually modulate the value.

     * _Default Line Opacity_: The opacity of the border lines.
+Enter a number between 0 and 100 in the input, or click and drag up and down to gradually modulate the value.

+    * _Default Line Thickness_: The thickness of the border lines in pixels.
+Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.

     * _Default Point Radius_: The radius of standalone points and verties on lines and polygons.
+Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.

 ### Plot Records on the Timeline